mvysny/karibu8-helloworld-application/README.md

 3. Start your newly created launch configuration in Debug mode.
 This way, you can modify the code and press `Ctrl+F9` to hot-redeploy the code.
 This only redeploys java code though, to redeploy resources just press `Ctrl+F10` and select "Update classes and resources"

+# More Resources

+* The DSL technique is used to allow you to nest your components in a structured code.
+This is provided by the Karibu-DSL library; please visit the [Karibu-DSL home page](https://github.com/mvysny/karibu-dsl) for more information.
+* The serverless testing is demonstrated in the [MyUITest.kt](src/test/kotlin/org/test/MyUITest.kt) file.
+  Please read [Serverless Web Testing](http://mavi.logdown.com/posts/3147601) for more information.